nathanie/intro-to-ML/README.md

 # Intro-to-ML
-introduction presentation to my own path into the facinating world of data science &amp; machine learning
+Introduction presentation to my own path into the facinating world of data science &amp; machine learning